dotnet/docs-aspire/docs/messaging/azure-event-hubs-component.md

 ## Configuration

 The .NET Aspire Azure Event Hubs library provides multiple options to configure the Azure Event Hubs connection based on the requirements and conventions of your project.
-Either a `Namespace` or a `ConnectionString` is a required to be supplied.
+Either a `FullyQualifiedNamespace` or a `ConnectionString` is a required to be supplied.

 ### Use a connection string